Karthikkc123/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     }
     ```

+   >Note: If this PostgreSqlConnectionstring is not added then please add it manually below the oracle connection string.

 ### Task 7: Update the Dashboard Stored Procedure Call

 With PostgreSQL, stored procedures cannot return output values without a cursor.
 This Task details how to write a function to replicate the same logic.
 Functions can return result sets directly, without a cursor.